* May gets backing, some crackdown on Russian spies may follow

 In Moscow, President Vladimir Putin discussed Britain's "unfriendly and provocative" policy at a session of the national security council, RIA news agency quoted the Kremlin as saying.

 Ties between Russia and the West plummeted over Moscow's 2014 annexation of Crimea and support for rebels in eastern Ukraine.
 Both have triggered rounds of EU sanctions.

 "Russia has shown itself as a strategic enemy, not a strategic partner," a British official said.
-(Additional reporting by Noah Barkin, Richard Lough, Jean-Baptiste Vey, Philip Blenkinsop, Andreas Rinke and Alastair Macdonald)
+(Additional reporting by Robin Emmott, Richard Lough, Jean-Baptiste Vey and Andreas Rinke, Writing by Gabriela Baczynska, Editing by Andrew Heavens, John Stonestreet and Alastair Macdonald)